Ultimate Vanilla Baked Cheesecake

-Vanilla Cheesecake is one of the most glorious desserts on earth.
+Vanilla Baked Cheesecake is one of the most glorious desserts on earth.
 Fact.
 Tangy, creamy, smooth and rich.
 Paired with a sharp fruit compote, it is even better!
 Total, TOTAL bliss.
-Oh, and let’s not forget the buttery crust!

 In most cooking/baking shows, we constantly see all the dramas and dangers surrounding the humble cheesecake.
 BUT, you honestly don’t need to be afraid – at all!